adammichaelwood/hackwrite/posts/how-much-to-learn.md

 These are the skills that I have found most useful day to day.
 Additionally, these skills have made me much more employable.
 Since I started focusing on these skills and highlighting them in my resume, I get a lot more phone calls and interviews.

-I know a lot of really good tech writers don't have these particular skills, but to me --- the following are *essential skills for tech writers*.
+I know a lot of really good tech writers don't have these particular skills, but to me --- the following are *essential skills*.

 ### Comfortable at the Terminal